16 Ways You Can Improve Traffic Conversions On Your Site

 So, what can you do to convert that potential into profit?

 The great news is that there are many things you can do to ramp up your site’s conversions.
-And, unlike most other aspects of optimization, you can start seeing results immediately after deploying these conversion optimization techniques!
+And, unlike most other optimisation aspects, you can start seeing results immediately after deploying these conversion optimisation techniques!

 Embrace A/B Testing